pnkfelix/pnkfx-blog/source/_drafts/cherrypicking-tuftes-of-hair.markdown

 page, flowing into the margin area.

-I have hacked the CSS so that all of the figures for code are given the full width of the page (otherwise I almost overflowed the available space, yielding unfortunate scroll bars).
+I have hacked the CSS so that all of the figures for code are given the full width of the page (otherwise, they always overflowed the available space, yielding unfortunate scroll bars).

 Still, it might well be that some SVG diagrams will likewise need the